iCliniq Logo

 Welcome back to icliniq.com.

-A temporary crown is not so strong to withstand your occlusal forces.
+A temporary crown is not strong enough to withstand your occlusal forces.
 And you are fortunate enough that you utilized a temporary crown for eight months.
 So, do not worry.
 Kindly get a permanent crown placed on your restoration.

 Patient's Query